GottaYotta/PixelSDK/README.md

 })
 ```

-### Programmatic Editing
+## Programmatic Editing
-If you choose to do so, you may make changes to a session programmatically.
-This is usually not necessary since changes can just be made visually with the EditController.
+Images and videos can also be edited programmatically instead of visually.
+For more information see the [Session](https://www.pixelsdk.com/docs/latest/Classes/Session.html) documentation.

 For example, setting the primaryFilter of an image:
 ```swift